InnovateHealthLab/mpox-project-backend/readme.md

 $\texttt{Overview}$

 $\texttt{This project is a backend service for managing case records.
 It is built with Django and Django REST Framework (DRF).
-The system allows you to create and retrieve case details, including age, gender, outcome, test status, location, and other relevant information.
+The system allows you to create and retrieve case details, including age, gender, outcome, test status, location, and other relevant information.}$
-Features}$
+$\texttt{Features}$
   + Create new case records
   + Retrieve all case records
   + Supports custom fields for location, outcome, and additional information